ChrisRDavila/Pizza-parlor/README.md

 ## Description

 This project is to create a webpage that allows the user to design a pizza by selecting various properties such as size and toppings.
 There will be buttons that allow the Usser interface of the code to pull values so assemble a personalized pizza and return the pizza along with cost, sides and delivery options amd cost.
+Code review for section testing knowledge off arrays and looping

 ## Setup/Installation Requirements